 You are welcome to install and evaluate the products included in this media pack for 30 days under the terms of the Trial License Agreement.
-However, you must purchase a program license if you want to continue using any product after the 30 day evaluation period.
+However, you must purchase a program license to continue using any product after the 30 day evaluation period.
 See the following section for information about purchasing program licenses.